Stafford, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 152.2 km2, of which 150.1 km2 is land and 2.1 km2 (1.38%) is water; it is the fourth largest town in Connecticut based on area.

 Stafford Springs is located at the intersection of Routes 190 and 32, in the northeastern region of the state.
-The community consists of the downtown area of Stafford Springs and the more rural villages of Crystal Lake, Ellithorpe, Hydeville, Orcuttsville, Staffordville, Stafford Hollow, Village Hill, and West Stafford.

 While the town has managed to maintain its New England mill-town charm and culture, it is also a bedroom commuter town feeding into larger area communities.
 Many residents drive into Hartford, Manchester, and Enfield, Connecticut, as well as Springfield, Massachusetts, all of which can be reached in roughly a 30-mile auto commute.
 It is also about a half-hour drive to the University of Connecticut's main campus in Storrs.

 The highest point in town is the western slope of Burley Hill at 1,300'.
 Burley Hill's "summit" is 1,315'.

+Populated places

+The community consists of the downtown area of Stafford Springs and the more rural villages of Crystal Lake, Ellithorpe, Hydeville, Orcuttsville, Staffordville, Stafford Hollow, Village Hill, and West Stafford.